Roland's homepage

 Maturity

 A significant upside and downside in the PC world is the rapid development of CPU and peripherals.
 And while CPU’s generally implement an instruction set which is generally stable and backwards compatible, peripherals as a rule don’t.
 That’s a lot of effort writing drivers for hardware that will not be available anymore in a year or two.
-It must be said here that the open source community has generally been a lot better at supporting older hardware than most commercial hardware suppliers.
+It must be said here that the free software community has generally been a lot better at supporting older hardware than most commercial hardware suppliers.

 And the question is in how far all these changes were beneficial.
 I’m writing this on an intel core2 machine with a Radeon X1650 graphics card.
 And you know what?
 It’s fast enough for me.
 I will replace this thing when it breaks, but not sooner.